Shuboy742/AI-Travel-Agent/Docs/Bug_tracking.md

   - Making structural changes to the project
   - Adding new dependencies
   - Modifying build configurations
-- Follow TypeScript conventions and file naming patterns
+- Follow Python conventions and file naming patterns
 - Respect the separation between frontend and backend concerns

 #### 6. Error Handling and Bug Tracking